Tidal Stretching and Compression in Black Bounce Backgrounds: Tidal forces

 The equations above generally cannot be solved analytically, so we must resort to numerical methods to solve them.
 Consequently, we need to establish initial conditions for their resolution.
 In our case, there are two initial conditions that are commonly used in the literature in the context of tidal force studies, namely:

 where $\xi^{\hat{\beta}}(b)$ is the $\hat{\beta} = \{\hat{r},\hat{\theta}, \hat{\phi}\}$ component of the infinitesimal displacement vector at $r = b$.
 Furthermore, condition (ICI) corresponds to the release from rest at $r = b$, a body composed of dust without internal interaction, while condition (ICII) corresponds to letting a body composed of dust explode at $r = b$.
-In this work, we will focus only on the condition (ICI).
+In this work, although we mention both conditions (ICI) and (ICII) for completeness, we restrict our analysis to (ICI), since it corresponds to the physically relevant situation of a body released from rest at $r=b$, which is the main focus of this study.

 With the general important equations in hand, we can now perform a detailed analysis of them for different BB spacetimes.